 This week Facebook launched a new button visible on the profile page of each account, called ‘Ask’.
-This feature allows people visiting the profile of a user to ‘ask’ about aspects of the person’s profile information, including relationship status, employment, current location, what college the user attended, and what date they graduated.
-The button has been referred to as a step towards a Facebook dating service, for example, whereas others have said it’s a step even further into the world of over-sharing.
+This feature allows people visiting the profile of a user to ‘ask’ about aspects of the person’s profile information.
+This includes relationship status, employment, current location, what college the user attends, and what date they graduate.
+Some say the button is a step towards a Facebook dating service, for example.
+Whereas others are saying it’s a step even further into the world of over-sharing.
 But will this new feature have any benefit to those within the digital marketing industry?

-The Facebook ‘poke’, a similar feature to ‘ask’, quickly became old news and is only really used now by random users who you have never spoken to before, or a new user who has no idea how to use the social media site.
+The Facebook ‘poke’, a similar feature to ‘ask’, quickly became old news and is only really used now by random users.
+Such as people who you have never spoken to before, or a new user who has no idea how to use the social media site.
 With this in mind, will the ‘ask’ feature really be useful?

 What’s the purpose of ‘Ask’?

-The ability to build these personas puts marketers in a stronger position when it comes to encouraging them to purchase, as this insight will allow them to begin to work out the way they like to make purchasing decisions.
-For example, if someone shares with Facebook that they have recently become engaged, it gives marketers the nod that they may benefit from targeting this person with wedding and engagement products and honeymoon ideas.
+The ability to build these personas puts marketers in a stronger position when it comes to encouraging them to purchase.
+This insight will allow them to begin to work out the way they like to make purchasing decisions.
+For example, if someone shares they are engaged, it gives marketers the nod to target them with wedding and engagement products and honeymoon ideas.
 It also informs them that this person may be less likely to be considering large purchases such as a car or a new kitchen.
-In other words, the more you know about your buyer, the easier is it to target them, and this ‘ask’ button is one step closer to facilitating that exact proposal.
+In other words, the more you know about your buyer, the easier is it to target them.
+This ‘ask’ button is one step closer to facilitating that exact proposal.